ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The examples in {{examples}} use CBOR diagnostic notation defined in {{Section 8 of -cbor}} and {{Appendix G of -cddl}}.

 This document reuses terminology from JWT {{RFC7519}} and CWT {{RFC8392}}:

+Base64url Encoding:
+: Base64url encoding is as described in {{RFC7515}}, i.e., using URL- and filename-safe character set {{RFC4648}} with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.

 Claim:
 : A piece of information asserted about a subject.
 A claim is represented as pair with a value and either a name or key to identify it.